krunolp/mars/README.md

 ## Usage

 The following code snippet presents the core functionality of this repository.
+Furthermore, run_demo.py provides a short example how to run MARS-BNN/MARS-GP with the Sinusoidal meta-learning environment, and run_interpolation.py file provides a concise example on how the training dynamics of score estimator network. run_baseline.py can be used for benchmarking and hyperparameter tuning.

 ```python
 from MARS.modules.score_network.score_network import ScoreEstimator